tensorflow/docs/site/en/api_docs/python/tf/RaggedTensor.md

 Computes the absolute value of a tensor.

+Given a tensor of integer or floating-point values, this operation returns a tensor of the same type, where each element contains the absolute value of the corresponding element in the input.

 Given a tensor `x` of complex numbers, this operation returns a tensor of type `float32` or `float64` that is the absolute value of each element in `x`.
 All elements in `x` must be complex numbers of the form \\(a + bj\\).
 The